 If you score in the GED College Ready ranges, you may even have the requirement waived to submit SAT or ACT scores or take remedial coursework prior to attending college-level courses.

-Discounted rates are available in Illinois, so contact a testing facility near you for more details.
+Discounted rates are available in Illinois, so contact a testing facility near you for more details, and upon completion of the HiSET or GED exam, Illinoisans now receive a high school diploma rather than an equivalency certificate.
 Keep also in mind that you can take (and also pay for) the GED and HiSET modules one at a time.

 In Illinois, you don’t have to partake in a prep course or follow an adult education class prior to sitting for the HiSET or GED test.